sodonnell/vscode-extensions-sync/README.md

 A simple way to synchronize [VS Code](https://code.visualstudio.com/download) extensions across multiple (work/personal) MacOS and Linux development machines.

+*Disclaimer:* I've only tested this on MacOS machines, but it 'should' also work for Linux desktop users, as well.

 ## Requirements

 * [VS Code](https://code.visualstudio.com/download)